-Every year, Australians use over 3 billion cans and discard 3.5kg of cans to landfill, which is enough to make 40,000 refrigerators.
+Every year, Australians use over 3 billion cans.
+The average Australian sends 3.5kg of cans to landfill each year.
+That is enough to make 40,000 refrigerators.
 51 percent of them are soft drink cans, while 31 percent are alcoholic beverage cans.
 Moreover, in Australia over 94 percent of households have access to recycling facilities; however, only 56 percent of cans are returned for recycling.

 Tin cans are not only useful for storing and preserving food but can also be recycled and reused.
 Unfortunately, incorrectly disposing of cans can contaminate entire batches of other recyclable materials.
 Understanding what you can and cannot recycle is essential for helping the environment and reducing waste in landfills.